-Component Syllabus in a Course Weightage (In Percentage) Period of continuous assessment C1 First 50% 15 First half of the semester-to be consolidated by 8 th week C2 Remaining 50% 15 Second half of the semester.
-To be Consolidated by 16^{th} week.
-C3 Entire Syllabus of the course.
+Component Syllabus in a Course Weightage (In Percentage) Period of continuous assessment C1 First 50% 15 First half of the semester-to be completed by 8 th week C2 Remaining 50% 15 Second half of the semester.
+To be Completed by 16 th week. СЗ Entire Syllabus of the course.
 (Semester-end examination) 70 To be completed during 18 th -20 th week.
 Final grades to be announced latest by 24 th week